Queen Emma's Ghost at the Bishop's Palace, Witney

 Trial by Fiery Ordeal

 Queen Emma was not always popular in court.
 She was a strong-willed woman and wielded considerable influence over her son, King Edward.
-As the story goes, the Bishop of Winchester was a close advisor to King Edward and saw Queen Emma as an impediment to gaining further power.
-In the hope of ruining the Queen's good name, he accused her of 'unchastity', and as a result, Queen Emma was taken to Winchester Cathedral to undergo a 'trial by fiery ordeal' to prove her marital fidelity.
+As the story goes, the Archbishop of Canterbury was a close advisor to King Edward and saw Queen Emma as an impediment to gaining further power, particularly due to her friendship with his rival Bishop Aelfwine of Winchester.
+In the hope of ruining Emma's good name, he accused her of 'unchastity' with Bishop Aelfwine, and as a result, the King allowed Queen Emma to be taken to Winchester Cathedral to undergo a 'trial by fiery ordeal' to prove her marital fidelity.

-This trial involved walking across plowshares that had been heated to a burning hot temperature and places on the floor of the Cathedral nave.
-To the Bishop's surprise, Queen Emma passed this trial with flying colours.
-She walked across the blistering heat of the plowshares without any discomfort or injury, and thus proved her innocence.
+This trial required her to walk across plowshares that had been heated to a burning hot temperature and placed on the floor of the Cathedral nave.
+To the Archbishop's surprise, Queen Emma passed this trial with flying colours, walking across the blistering heat of the plowshares apparently without even noticing that she had done so.

 Sources